-USAID helps food-insecure, vulnerable smallholder farmers improve production and expand productivity with environmentally friendly techniques and expand their agri-business activities.
-USAID also works with communities to rehabilitate farm-to-market roads, which improves economic opportunities, as well as access to health and other services.
+We help farmers increase productivity with environmentally friendly techniques and innovative agribusiness activities.
+We also work with communities to rehabilitate drinking water points, farm-to-market roads, and irrigation canals, improving economic opportunities and access to health and other services.

 ENVIRONMENT AND BIODIVERSITY

 Our newly launched environment project promotes community-based management of biodiversity and natural resources.
 Furthering conservation of Madagascar’s unique biodiversity, this program creates jobs and opportunities for local communities, provides alternatives to unsustainable environmental practices, and increases local management and ownership of natural resources.

 As the leading donor of emergency relief to families affected by severe drought in southern Madagascar, the U.S. Government has provided over $40.3 million in food and supplies since 2014.
 Through extensive collaboration with the Malagasy Government, our partners, and the international donor community, USAID ensures relief efforts are coordinated and efficiently target those most in need.

 Working with the private sector, we support opportunities for economic growth across Madagascar.
 For example, we use a Development Credit Authority (DCA) model to share risk with banks, encouraging small and medium local businesses to invest in the health, water, and sanitation and hygiene sectors.
 This approach increases access to health care in underserved markets.

 USAID provided $1.2 million to support the independent national elections commission for the last elections.
 USAID focuses on good governance in all of our programs, by empowering local communities and strengthening transparency and accountability.